 The multiplier is the rate in the pound by which the rateable value is multiplied to produce the annual rate bill for a property.
 It is set annually by the National Assembly for Wales and except in a revaluation year cannot by law rise by more than the amount of the increase in the Retail Price Index.
 The multiplier for 2022/23 is 0.535 and remains the same for 2023/24.

 How are my business rates calculated?

-This will give you the gross liability but you may be entitled to certain Reliefs.
+This is the gross liability, but you may be entitled to certain Reliefs.